Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 # Test 4: Fix noteoff
+*Tests: <a href="https://github.com/Sjhunt93/IAP-2018-2019/blob/master/Tutorials/Part%201/6%20-%20Functions%20II.md">Exercise 6.4</a>*

-This unit test, tests that you have correctly implemented the correct behaviour for note off messages.
-In that the oscillator should always play note on messages when received but only switch off when the note number of a note off messages matches the frequency of the oscillator that is currently playing.
+This unit test tests that you have correctly implemented the expected behaviour for note off messages for a monophonic synthesiser.
+The oscillator should always play note on messages when received but only switch off when the note number of a note off messages matches the frequency of the oscillator that is currently playing.

 | # | Input From Aserve | Output expected from project |
 | --- | --- | --- |